bitpoke/mysql-operator/docs/operator-upgrades.md

 description: The steps to make in order to migrate the operator to a newer version of the MySQL operator.
 categories: [mysql operator]
 keywords: [mysql operator, upgrades]
-menu:
-  docs:
-    parent: "mysqloperator"
-weight: 3
-draft: false
-aliases: []
 toc: true
+related: true
+slug: operator-upgrades
 ---

 In this section you can find the migration path when upgrading to a newer version of the MySQL operator.

 ## v0.2.x upgrade

 Here are described the steps that you should follow when migrating from version `0.1.x` to `0.2.x` of the operator.

 This upgrade requires a Kubernetes cluster upgrade because the `v0.2.x` works only with a Kubernetes version greater or equal to `1.11`.